ibm-cloud-docs/storage-scale/data-transfer.md

 *   No separate license is required for IBM LSF Data Manager if you have an IBM LSF Data Manager Server License

 To learn more about IBM Spectrum LSF Data Manager, click [here](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=lsf-data-manager).

 ## IBM Storage Scale Active File Management (AFM)
 {: #storage-scale-afm}

 Active File Management (AFM) enables the sharing of data across clusters, even if the networks are unreliable or have high latency.

 An AFM fileset can be enabled on a GPFS-independent fileset.
 Each fileset has a distinct set of AFM attributes.
-An IBM Storage Scale cluster that contains AFM filesets is called a cache cluster.
+An {{site.data.keyword.scale_full_notm}} cluster that contains AFM filesets is called a cache cluster.
 A cache cluster has a relationship with another remote site called the home, where either the cache or the home can be the data source or destination.

 AFM uses the NFSv3 protocol or the NSD protocol for communication between clusters.

-AFM can create associations between IBM Storage Scale clusters or between IBM Storage Scale clusters and NFS data sources.
+AFM can create associations between {{site.data.keyword.scale_full_notm}} clusters or between {{site.data.keyword.scale_full_notm}} clusters and NFS data sources.

 With AFM, you can implement a single namespace view across sites around the world by making your global namespace truly global.